-We offer a trained mentor to first year students, to help you settle in to university.
+We offer a trained mentor to first year students from Widening Participation backgrounds, to help you settle in to university.

 Mentors are trained and experienced students who can provide friendly guidance and support as you find your feet at university.

 The mentoring relationship is informal, but there is a structure to help everyone understand their role.

 If you participate in the peer-mentoring programme, you will meet your mentor approximately fortnightly throughout the first two semesters to discuss any academic, social, financial or personal concerns.

 Your mentor will be able to give the benefit of their first-hand experience in these areas and can help you plan for key times in the academic year, for example how to deal with managing a reading list, how to join a society or how to budget your finances.